atlasofdata/atlasofdata.github.io/_posts/2019-03-26-market-capitalization.md

 ---

+## Methodology

+Here is the complete workflow we used to produce the data.

-See [methodo]("https://nbviewer.jupyter.org/urls/theatlasofdata.earth/viz/market-capitalization/Data - List of public corporations by market capitalization.ipynb"
+{% jupyter_notebook "/notebooks/Data - List of public corporations by market capitalization.ipynb" %}
-)

 Read the [original article](https://www.ladocumentationfrancaise.fr/catalogue/3303331600916/index.shtml)